 Kristoffer Josefsson is a co-founder and the CTO.
 He has a background in mathematics, architecture, and software development.
-He is a founding member of BlockApps, the first blockchain development company that was incubated out of ConsenSys.
+He is a founding member of BlockApps; the first blockchain development company incubated out of ConsenSys.

 (ConsenSys is one of the largest blockchain development companies in the world.
 It was founded by technology billionaire and Ethereum co-founder Joseph Lubin).

 Katya Zavyalova is the third co-founder and CCO of FOAM.
 She’s an award-winning architect.

 Right away, we can see that the three co-founders have subject matter expertise but lack the kind of entrepreneurial track record or a history of top positions with significant responsibilities at large companies we normally look for.